Central Guidance Commission on Building Spiritual Civilization

-The Central Guidance Commission on Building Spiritual Civilization (CGCBSC), officially known as the Central Commission for Guiding Cultural and Ethical Progress, is a commission of the Central Committee of the Chinese Communist Party.
-It is tasked with educational efforts to build a "spiritual civilization" (Jingshen Wenming) based on socialism and the goal to build a socialist harmonious society, according to the official Chinese Communist Party (CCP) policy.
+The Central Guidance Commission on Building Spiritual Civilization (CGCBSC), officially known as the Central Commission for Guiding Cultural and Ethical Progress, was a commission of the Central Committee of the Chinese Communist Party.
+It was tasked with educational efforts to build a "spiritual civilization" (Jingshen Wenming) based on socialism and the goal to build a socialist harmonious society, according to the official Chinese Communist Party (CCP) policy.

-Currently, Cai Qi serves as chairman, and Li Shulei is the vice-chair.

 History

-The commission was established on April 21, 1997.
+The commission was established on 21 April 1997.

+The commission was disestablished in 2023.

 Functions

-As one of the most important ideological steering bodies of the CCP and the People's Republic of China, it controls nationwide propaganda and ideological dissemination, overlapping another similar body, the Leading Group for Propaganda and Ideological Work.
-Both the Commission and the Leading Group are chaired by the Politburo Standing Committee responsible for propaganda, and overrules the CCP Propaganda Department.
+As one of the most important ideological steering bodies of the CCP and the People's Republic of China, it controlled nationwide propaganda and ideological dissemination, overlapping another similar body, the Leading Group for Propaganda and Ideological Work.
+Both the Commission and the Leading Group were chaired by the Politburo Standing Committee responsible for propaganda, and overrules the CCP Propaganda Department.